-Mooring buoys help preserve the fragile coral reef ecosystem by preventing anchors from striking the coral and anchor ropes or chains from chafing or breaking coral.
-They also provide a convenient way to secure your boat.
-Mooring buoys are located adjacent to some of the more popular reefs in the park.
-Some of these reefs are very shallow so do not attempt to motor across a reef to reach a mooring buoy.
+Mooring buoys help preserve the fragile coral reef ecosystem by preventing anchors, ropes and chains from striking and damaging coral.
+They also provide a convenient way to secure boats.
+Mooring buoys are located adjacent to some of the more popular reefs in the park and more are on the way.

-Mooring buoys are hard, white plastic spheres about 18" in diameter.
-Lobster trap buoys are smaller Styrofoam balls, many of which are painted with bright colors.
+Mooring buoys are hard, white plastic spheres about 18 inches in diameter.
+They are different from lobster traps which typically use smaller styrofoam balls that are often painted with bright colors.

 How do I use a mooring buoy?